 Announcing the March 3rd, 2020 launch date at the Final Fantasy VII concert the night before Square’s press conference was a strange move that in hindsight might have actually got them even more viewers.
-The subsequent extensive gameplay demos are what really set this announcement apart from any other on this list.
-The action-oriented combat looked flashy yet dynamic, the visuals look gorgeous, and cutscenes look extremely well-produced.
+The subsequent extensive gameplay demos are what really set this announcement apart from any other on this list, though.
+The action-oriented combat looks flashy yet dynamic, the visuals look gorgeous, and cutscenes look extremely well-produced.
 Early 2020 is going to be rough for gamers’ wallets everywhere.

 2. Banjo-Kazooie in Super Smash Bros.
 Ultimate

 Super Smash Bros.
 DLC rollouts have gradually become one of—if not the—biggest hype cycles in gaming, period.
 Whereas other fighting game communities collectively rejoice when a treasured character joins the roster, new additions to Smash manage to reach far beyond the confines of the Smash community itself.

 Coming off the mind-blowing addition that was Persona 5‘s Joker, the next DLC fighters had a ton to live up to.
 The announcement of The Hero from Dragon Quest early on was a wise way to lower expectations until the tail-end of the presentation (though much of the series’ fanbase in Japan surely roared with glee at the reveal).